LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK01D1C-UsingGit.md

 1. Change directories to the new repo you created by typing: `cd ` followed by the directory name.

 2. Create a new branch by typing: `git checkout -b` *followed by the new branch name*.
-   This will create a new branch and copy the files, including the .gitignore file, from the main branch.
+   This will create a new branch and copy the files, including the .gitignore file, from the main branch into the new branch.

    For example: `git checkout -b lab1` .